samoanspam/cse-251-student-version/lesson_01/canvas/prepare.md

     f.close()
 ```

 This works great in a single-threaded program.
 But when we have, say two threads, it can become a problem.
 Remember, you as the programmer can't control which thread runs on the cpu, or when the operating system will switch to another thread and for how long they will run when they have the CPU.

+In the sample below, thread A and B are both using the function `thread_func()`.
+Thread A starts running first and opens the file to write the count to it.
+However, before it can close the file, the OS removes it from the CPU and starts running thread B.  Thread B will try to open the same file.
+This will cause an error because the file is already open by thread A.  In this example. all of the lines in the function `thread_func()` is a critical section.
+When a thread opens the file to writing, is must finish closing it before another thread can run the same code.

 Thread A | Thread B
 ---|---